Josh Bell Player Props: Guardians vs. Mariners

-The Cleveland Guardians and Josh Bell, who went 0-for-2 last time in action, battle Marco Gonzales and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.
+The Cleveland Guardians and Josh Bell, who went 1-for-5 last time in action, take on Logan Gilbert and the Seattle Mariners at Progressive Field, Friday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Mariners.
+He had a one-hit performance in his last game (1-for-5) against the Athletics.

 Josh Bell Game Info & Props vs. the Mariners